scorpiodiagrams/scorpio_docs/wiki/scorpio_md_overview.md

 The above is providing a link to the file more_label_styles.md, with text with a blue diamond to the left.
 When you hover, the longer message appears.

 ## Book Features
-To format mathematical textbooks I trap some headings and hyperlinks and treat them specially.
+To format mathematical textbooks I capture some headings and hyperlinks and treat them specially.
 * #Hash#Hash#Hash Exercise gets an anchor as an exercise that can be linked to
 * #Hash Footnote(number) will link to a later #Hash FootnoteRef(number)
 * The \tag{number} within a KaTeX equation is used to detect numbered equations, which can be linked to using #Eqn

 ## Diagrams
-Diagrams are included by first providing a line !!Scorpio.
+Diagrams are included using #Code(!!Scorpio).
 The next lines can be the full diagram spec, or a link to the diagram spec.